McMasterRS/lm_tech-stack/README.md

 # Technology Stack Selection

-Materials for the McMaster Research Software workshop: **Technology Stack Selection**
+Materials for the McMaster Research Software learning module: **Technology Stack Selection**

-This repository contains workshop files, as well as files used to create the [workshop webpage](https://mcmasterrs.github.io/lm_tech-stack) with GitHub Pages.
+This repository contains learning module files, as well as files used to create the [learning module webpage](https://mcmasterrs.github.io/lm_tech-stack) with GitHub Pages.

 Contributions by the following individuals:
 - Workshop content created by Kelvin Lee